colindoyle0000/colindoyle-website/content/torts2025fall-material/slides/38-no-fault.md

 —

-# [fit] Muss Es Sein?
+# Muss Es Sein?
 Not Necessarily, Says Tort Law
 Anita Bernstein

 A defense of tort law as progressive.
 How so?